 At the same time, you will receive this message on your smartphone app.

-Display DS18B20 Readings and Control LED with Android app and ESP32
+Send DS18B20 Readings and Control LED with Android App and ESP32

 As we have seen how to establish two-way communication between our ESP32 module and our smartphone let us proceed a bit further and make our project more practical.
 We will achieve the following outputs through this project.

-- Transmit sensor readings from DS18b20 temperature sensor from the ESP32 development board to our smartphone.
+- Transmit sensor readings from the DS18B20 temperature sensor from the ESP32 development board to our smartphone.

 - Use the serial Bluetooth terminal app in our smartphone to send a message of LED_ON and LED_OFF to turn a led on/off which will be connected to the ESP32 development board.